-Studying Comparative Literature at St Andrews gives you the opportunity to explore a range of literatures (including Arabic, Persian, French, German, Italian, Russian and Spanish) translated into English.
+Studying Comparative Literature at St Andrews gives you the opportunity to explore a range of literatures from around the world translated into English (including Arabic, Persian, French, German, Italian, Russian and Spanish).
 You will gain an exceptionally broad perspective on different literary genres (including the novel, poetry, drama, film and works of non-fiction), periods (from medieval to the 21st century), themes and movements as they have evolved both within and beyond national and cultural boundaries.

-Classes led by subject specialists in the School of Modern Languages give you insight not only into national and, increasingly, transnational texts and trends, but also into the importance of the work of translation and the formation of national and global canons.
+Classes led by subject specialists in the School of Modern Languages give you insight into national and transnational texts and trends, and into the importance of translation work and the formation of national and global canons.
 As well as close textual analysis, modules introduce you to a range of comparative theories and methodologies.
 Students with reading ability in a particular foreign language will be invited to read texts in the original language where appropriate and to share the additional insights that this type of comparison brings.